Phillip-W/entwurf_vhdl_prozessor/README.md

     The IN instruction causes the input-device to send the content of its data register to the processor if the device is ready; if the device is not ready, the processor is blocked until the input-device is ready again.
 The OUT instruction causes the output-device to receive a data word from the processor and store it in its data register if the device is ready; if the device is not ready, the processor is blocked until the output-device is ready again.
   3.5.
 I/O-Devices
     3.5.1.
 General Structure All I/O-devices contain two registers, one register for storing a data word (size according to 1.1.1), and a one-bit registers storing the information if the data register is empty or not.
+    3.5.2.
+The external interface of the I/O-devices is composed of:
+      3.5.2.1.
+A Clock input (I/O-devices are triggered on the positive clock edge).